Bimbisara (film): Plot

 Having a change of heart, Bimbisara befriends the girl and takes care of her.
 Shastri's men find him and kidnap the girl.
 Bimbisara thrashes them and rescues the girl, earning the trust of her grandfather Vishwanandan.
 Shastri then kills the girl's father and blackmails Bimbisara in arriving at the treasure's location.
-Shastri holds the girl's family as hostages and puts the girl on a deathbed.
+Shastri holds the girl's family as hostages and puts the girl on deathbed.
 He demands Bimbisara to open the treasure and bring Dhanvantari to save the girl.
 A severe famine has gripped Trigartala.
-Devadutta reveals himself and decides to open the treasure.
+Devadutta reveals himself and decides to open the treasure chamber.
 As the treasure door requires Bimbisara's handprint and voice to open, they start a Homam to circumvent it.

 Commander Bagheera decides to kill Devdutta and take over the kingdom.

-Bimbisara's confidant Zubeda overhears it.
+Bimbisara's confidant Zubeda overhears the plot.
 He goes through the mirror in Bimbisara's room to find Bimbisara and lands at Salar Jung Museum.
 Bimbisara is unable to open the treasure due to the effect of Homam and Shastri gives him time until nightfall.
 Bimbisara prays to the goddess to give him a chance.
 Zubeda finds Bimbisara and tells him about Bagheera's treason.
 They travel back to the past together.
-Bagheera attacks Devadutta but Bimbisara arrives on time and kills Bagheera.
-The priest completes the Homam to open the door, though it destines for Bimbisara's death.
+Bagheera attacks Devadutta but Bimbisara arrives in time and kills Bagheera.
+The priest completes the Homam to open the door, though it is destined to cause Bimbisara's death.
 Bimbisara hands over Dhanvantari and his kingdom to Devadutta and returns to the present to save the girl.
 Shastri is furious to see Bimbisara returning empty-handed.
 His men attack him but Bimbisara kills them and Kethu.
 Bimbisara is fatally shot by Shastri moments before he kills him.
 He saves the girl with the treatment he brought from Trigartala and dies, just as Sanjeevani in Trigartala starts to shine.

 Cast

 Production

-In January 2019, debutant director Mallidi Vassishta Reddy approached actor Nandamuri Kalyan Ram for a historical fantasy film while the latter was shooting for NTR: Mahanayakudu (2019).
-Kalyan Ram who was fascinated by fantasy and folklore films in Telugu cinema such as Pathala Bhairavi (1951), Jagadeka Veeruni Katha (1961), Aditya 369 (1991), Bhairava Dweepam (1994), and Yamadonga (2007), accepted the film.
+In January 2020, debutant director Mallidi Vassishta Reddy approached actor Nandamuri Kalyan Ram for a historical fantasy film while the latter was shooting for NTR: Mahanayakudu (2019).
+Kalyan Ram, who was taken by fantasy and folklore films in Telugu cinema such as Pathala Bhairavi (1951), Jagadeka Veeruni Katha (1961), Aditya 369 (1991), Bhairava Dweepam (1994), and Yamadonga (2007), accepted the film.